PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Funny old world, isn't it," said Boltac.

 "Seize him!" commanded Dimsbury.
-Samga snapped his fingers and three Orc's leapt from the ranks and grabbed Boltac.
-Samga barked, "Take him to the cells," in the harsh tongue of the Orc's.
+Samga snapped his fingers and three Orcs leapt from the rabble and grabbed Boltac.
+Samga barked, "Take him to the cells," in the harsh tongue of the Orcs.

 "No!" cried Asarah.